andreasbachmann/magnetic-alignment/README.md

 ## annotations.py
-Contains a script to calculate additional data from the orientation (such as relating the orientation to north direction instead of east) and account for the magnetic declination (obtained by using the [MagGeo Annotation Program](https://github.com/MagGeo/MagGeo#readme)).
+Contains a script to account for the magnetic declination (obtained by using the [MagGeo Annotation Program](https://github.com/MagGeo/MagGeo#readme)).
 It writes this new dataframe into a new CSV file.